 This reform is defined by City Council Resolution 20191205-066.

 The City Manager will conduct a thorough analysis and investigations into allegations made by a former assistant chief and investigate other charges of bias and discrimination within the department.

 Deliverables and Outcomes

 An action plan with benchmarks and timelines on reducing racial disparities in interactions with communities of color and other marginalized groups.
 Also, the City Manager shall oversee the solicitation for independent third parties to evaluate and investigate incidents of police misconduct and bias and other illegal behavior, as well as create an independent evaluation entity to grade the work.
 Also, develop a plan for continuing education for officers and management training for supervisors on eliminating racial bias.
 And conduct an audit of recruitment and training policies, procedures, protocols and materials for cadets and officers.
 Also, develop a system for regular reporting of progress to the City Council, the Public Safety Commission, and the public.

-These elements of the reform resolution are considered complete, as of October 31.
+Elements of the reform resolution considered complete, as of December 2021.

 - Conduct investigation into the allegation of racist remarks

 - Delay cadet classes until audit revisions implemented